 The best current source of information about this testing program comes from CRDTS' website: CRDTS.org.
-Detailed information about the examination can also be found in the 2017 Dental Candidate Manual (CRDTS, 2017b).
+Detailed information about the examination can also be found in the 2021 Dental Candidate Manual & 2021 All Manikin Candidate Manual (CRDTS, 2021a).
 The appendix of this technical report contains many archived documents that attest to the development of the CRDTS' NDE and validation of interpretation and use of test scores.
-A recent Dental Examination Review Committee meeting (CRDTS, January 2017a, 2017b, June 3, 2017) describes some changes in the examination and examination procedures.
-These changes included clarifications, updates, and the implementation of a dress code for examiners.

-To be licensed to practice dentistry in any state or United States' jurisdiction, a candidate has to meet many qualifications, one of which include passing a series of tests.
-The National Dental Board Examination-NDBE (Parts I and II) is one of these tests.
+To be licensed to practice dentistry in any state or United States' jurisdiction, a candidate has to meet many qualifications, including the National Dental Board Examination-NDBE).
 Then candidates are also expected to pass a clinical performance test, which is developed and administered by a regional testing agency.
 CRDTS is a testing agency that is responsible for a clinical performance test known as the CRDTS' NDE.
 CRDTS was established in 1972.
 As stated in its bylaws, state boards for dental licensing are its members.
 Its members meet annually in August.